Entware/rtndev/nginx-extras/src/modules/nchan/README.md

   arguments: 1
   default: `\n`
   context: server, location, if
   > Message separator string for the http-raw-stream subscriber.
-Automatically terminated with a newline character.
+Automatically terminated with a newline character if not explicitly set to an empty string.

+- **nchan_subscriber_info**
+  arguments: 0
+  context: location
+  > A subscriber location for debugging the state of subscribers on a given channel.
+The subscribers of the channel specified by `nchan_channel_id` evaluate `nchan_subscriber_info_string` and send it back to the requested on this location.
+This is useful to see where subscribers are in an Nchan cluster, as well as debugging subscriber connection issues.

+- **nchan_subscriber_info_string**
+  arguments: 1
+  default: `$nchan_subscriber_type $remote_addr:$remote_port $http_user_agent $server_name $request_uri $pid`
+  context: server, location
+  > this string is evaluated by each subscriber on a given channel and sent to the requester of a `nchan_subscriber_info` location

 - **nchan_subscriber_last_message_id**
   arguments: 1 - 5